pietraferreira/quartz/content/notes/university/introduction-cs3609.md

 asset.

 - A threat by itself does not always cause damage; there must be a vulnerability for a threat to be realised.
+- Software vendors must protect themselves from the liabilities of their own vulnerabilities with an **End-User License Agreement (EULA)**.